AaronEscoto/PiReborn/README.md

 * Health monitoring and operational visibility
 * Documentation of incidents, recovery procedures, and platform changes

-The goal is not scale.

-The goal is operational completeness.

 ---

 ## 🔄 Deployment Workflow